 If you’re examining the “debate” between vaccines and the vaccine deniers, it’s not a matter of putting the evidence on one side or another.
-The quality of evidence for vaccines is solid gold, solid platinum.
+The quality of evidence for the safety and effectiveness vaccines is solid gold, solid platinum.
 It is published in the most prestigious medical and science journals in the world.
 They are reviewed and critiqued over and over again.
-The scientists and physicians stand in front of their peers and accept careful discussion and debate.
-They revise their hypothesis and repeat over and over again.
+The scientists and physicians stand in front of their peers and accept careful discussion and dialogue.
+The scientists continually revise their hypothesis and repeat over and over again.
 They do not sit in front of their laptops trying to find the one article to support their data, but they actually talk to patients, gather data from thousands of data points, review it, analyze it, and publish it.
 This is very hard work.

-The evidence for the anti-vaxxers is almost nothing.
+The evidence to support the beliefs of the antivaccinationists is almost nothing.
 They rely upon what they observe in a narrow world around them.
 They hear about a story on the internet and accept it as a fact.
-They take a poorly written article that has little data supporting it, and use it as their support.
+They take a poorly written article that has little data supporting it, and use it as their “evidence”.
 They don’t have any science whatsoever, yet make claims as if they are.